ercbk/Indiana-COVID-19-Tracker/README.md

   - The top 20 counties according to estimated average percent change are shown.
 Counties at the top are experiencing the highest average growth rates in positive test results.
-  - The percent changes are estimated using county data in a log-linear model.
+  - The average percent changes are estimated using county data in a log-linear model.
   - Only counties that have had at least 5 positive cases for a week or more are considered.
 I’m trying to weed out the high rate estimates that are due to a spike in testing.
 As tests become more widely